imiraoui/ConcertTicketAnalysis/README.md

 **Insert confusion matrix and 2 graphs**

-*Note: As we are constantly getting new data days after days, our model is still improving!*
+*Note: As we are constantly getting new data on a daily basis, our model is still improving!*

 ### Tkinter & Dash